fooof-tools/fooof/README.rst

 **Defining the model Settings**

-FOOOF also has some settings for the algorithm.
+The settings for the algorithm are:

-These settings are:

 * ``peak_width_limits`` sets the possible lower- and upper-bounds for the fitted peak widths.
 * ``max_n_peaks`` sets the maximum number of peaks to fit.